Announcing Roy McFarlane as Britain’s new Canal Laureate 2022

 Consultation launched on fairer and simpler UK boat registration scheme

 All boats kept or used on the non-tidal Thames, the Upper Medway or Anglian waterways (Rivers Great Ouse, Nene, Stour, Ancholme, Welland and Glen) must be registered with the Agency, with registration charges contributing to the operation of the waterways as well as the upkeep and management of the rivers, locks and facilities.
-As the second largest authority of navigable waterways in the country, the Continue reading “Consultation launched on fairer and simpler UK boat registration scheme”
+As the second largest authority of navigable waterways in the country, the EA wants to replace the current scheme – which can be inconsistent and complicated for customers – with a fairer and simpler charging regime across its three main waterway areas.
+Continue reading “Consultation launched on fairer and simpler UK boat registration scheme”

 Sharp increase in the number of complaints to the UK Waterways Ombudsman